How to Blend Traditional Marketing with Inbound for Senior Living Providers

 Once you have a list of the most efficient channels, you can use that information to build your multichannel strategy—and avoid spending extra time and money on efforts that won’t produce results.

-How Can Senior Care Providers Use Integrated Marketing?
+How Can Senior Living Providers Use Integrated Marketing?

 The most important part of a successful integrated marketing campaign is consistent branding and messaging.
 If a senior living community wanted to launch an integrated campaign, it would also need to set up appropriate tracking metrics, such as tracking URLs and phone numbers (so you can see the number of calls from a certain piece of marketing collateral).